 - Don’t be afraid to venture out on your own.
 In this city of 8 million people, we’ve seen it all and the sight of someone in the theatre alone is not going to raise any eyebrows.

-- If you are visiting London for the first time and aren’t sure where to stay – check out my guide to the best places to stay in London for an area-by-area breakdown.
+- If you are visiting London for the first time and aren’t sure where to stay – check out our guide to the best places to stay in London for an area-by-area breakdown.

 - Packing for London?
 Don’t forget your umbrella and London travel guide.